-- 1. Students assigned to detention are to be in their seat and ready to begin their work promptly at 3:20 and will remain until 4:20.
-Any student arriving after 3:20 will be assigned one additional detention.
-Any student arriving after 3:25 will be sent home and further punishments as per behavior guidelines. - All students in detention will work quietly and will not have any privileges.
-There will be no talking. - Always bring enough schoolwork to last the entire detention.
-Students without sufficient work for the entire detention. will receive one additional detention and given work by the teacher. - 4.
+- 1. Students assigned to detention are to be in their seat and ready to begin their work promptly at 3:25 and will remain until 4:25.
+Any student arriving after 3:25 will be assigned one additional detention. - 2.
+All students in detention will work quietly and will not have any privileges.
+There will be no talking. - 3.
+Always bring enough schoolwork to last the entire detention.
+Students without sufficient work for the entire detention will receive one additional detention and given work by the teacher. - 4.
 The detention teacher may remove any students from detention who are not cooperative or working.
 Any student removed from detention for disciplinary action will automatically be suspended a minimum of one day from school.